 Graduate Online FAQ

-A. As per the accreditation policy on credit hours, the School of Business ensures that students are challenged whether they choose online or residential courses.
-Student learning outcomes are listed on every syllabus and the outcomes are the same for each course section, regardless of whether the course meets online or on-campus.
+A. As per the SACS policy on credit hours, found in the Academic Catalog, the School of Business ensures that students are challenged whether they choose online or residential courses.
+Student learning outcomes are listed on every syllabus and the outcomes are the same for each course section, regardless of whether the course meets online or face to face.